-Let’s talk about hot dads,.
-It feels as though the recent, widespread surge of hot dad related content has fetishized paternity in a way that is not totally unwelcome, but is definitely peculiar.
-Whether or not people all over the world just opened their eyes and realized that there’s something singularly alluring about men who haven’t slept and have spit-up on their shirts or women are expressing a hard-wired desire for the sort of male constancy that seems hard to come by these days, it’s clear that, sexually speaking, dads are having a moment (not that many new dads are benefiting from said moment in material ways.)
+Hot dads are having a moment.
+It feels as though the recent, widespread surge of hot dad-related content has fetishized fatherhood in a way that is peculiar but not totally unwelcome.
+Whether people all over the world just opened their eyes and realized that there’s something singularly alluring about men who haven’t slept, are a little fatter, and have spit-up on their shirts, or women are expressing a hard-wired desire for the sort of male constancy that seems hard to come by these days, it’s clear that, sexually speaking, hot single dads and hot not-so-single dads are in.

-Curious about the appeal of the newly sexualized and objectified father, we spoke to a variety of women who professed to be very interested in fathers, asking what about testosterone loss, exhaustion, and nervousness they found so undeniably alluring.
-Their answers were varied but seemed to circle around the idea that dads, unlike single dudes swiping away on Tinder, act selflessly and with purpose.
+But what’s the reason why hot dads are so attractive?
+Curious about the appeal of the newly sexualized and objectified father, we spoke to a variety of women who professed to be very interested in dads, asking what about these men they found so undeniably sexy.
+Their answers were varied but seemed to circle around the idea that the Hot Dad unlike single dudes swiping away on Tinder, act selflessly and with purpose.
 Whether or not that’s true is a whole different matter.

 I was very close with my dad.
 That relationship was really important to me growing up.
 Seeing those qualities in a guy, that sort of mirror my own dad, it’s great.
 I love it.
 It just makes me really happy to see someone who is really involved with their kids, or who really wants and loves to expose kids to new opportunities and teach them new things.

 There’s a level of care and commitment.
 Seeing that level of love, expressed for somebody who needs them, who relies on them, it’s really heartening.
-You don’t always get that with guys who have never had to have that sort of relationship in their lives.
+You don’t always get that with guys who have never had to have that sort of relationship in their lives.” —Melanie, 35, Pennsylvania

-Reason Dads Are Hot #5: Dads Are Effeminate.
+Reason Dads Are Hot #5: Dads Are the Forbidden Fruit.